 |Superb customer support||Hard to spot the right ideas from the masses|

 Viima is one of the best idea management solutions.
 It can even help you create your own systematic process and framework and enables you to mention the right people and add attachments to each idea.

-Unfortunately, it was not designed to update and follow-up on ideas.
-That means, it may be good in collecting ideas and managing campaigns, but it seems to be lacking in features that will enable you to turn those ideas into projects.
+Unfortunately, it was not designed to update and follow up on ideas.
+That means, it may be good for collecting ideas and managing campaigns, but it seems to be lacking in features that will enable you to turn those ideas into projects.

 Use the Best Brainstorming Software

 With the best brainstorming software, digital brainstorming becomes easy and manageable, even if you and your team do not meet in person, and possibly, at the same time, and remove obstacles that exist when it comes to physical brainstorming.

 On the other hand, it may also be a good idea for your team to start with physical brainstorming and ensure that everyone is on the same page, and potentially raise engagement with digital brainstorming.

 Next steps: When it comes to choosing the best brainstorming software, you can try all the above tools and see for yourself which you like best.
 On the other hand, if you want to bring ideas to the next level, then you will need to use an integrated platform, like Accept Mission.

 Doing so will cost a bit more.
 However, you will get way more features that deliver business value for your organization and will help you achieve strategic business goals.